The HCG diet has been popular for many years.

-Bottom Line: HCG is a hormone produced in early pregnancy.
-The HCG diet uses a combination of HCG and starvation-level calorie intake to achieve dramatic weight loss.
+Summary HCG is a hormone produced in early pregnancy.
+The HCG diet uses a combination of HCG and extremely low calorie intake to achieve dramatic weight loss.

 After the first three months of pregnancy, blood levels of HCG decrease.

-Bottom Line: HCG is a hormone that is produced in large amounts in the first three months of pregnancy.
+Summary HCG is a hormone produced in large amounts in the first three months of pregnancy.
 It stimulates the production of essential pregnancy hormones.

-Various theories attempt to explain the mechanism behind HCG and weight loss.
+Various theories attempt to explain HCG’s weight loss mechanisms.

-These studies compared the effects of HCG injections with placebo injections when given to individuals on a calorie-restricted diet.
+These studies compared the effects of HCG and placebo injections given to individuals on a calorie-restricted diet.

-Weight loss was found to be identical or nearly identical between the two groups.
+Weight loss was identical or nearly identical between the two groups.

-Furthermore, they found that the HCG hormone did not significantly reduce hunger.
+Furthermore, these studies determined that the HCG hormone did not significantly reduce hunger.

-Bottom Line: Several studies have found that weight loss on the HCG diet is due to drastic calorie restriction.
-It has nothing to do with HCG, which is also ineffective in reducing hunger.
+Summary Several studies indicate that weight loss on the HCG diet is due only to drastic calorie restriction.
+It has nothing to do with HCG — which is also ineffective in reducing hunger.

-This is especially common on diets that severely restrict caloric intake, such as the HCG diet.
+This is especially common in diets that severely restrict calorie intake, such as the HCG diet.

-However, proponents of the HCG diet claim that it facilitates weight loss resulting from fat loss only, not muscle loss.
+However, proponents of the HCG diet claim that it only causes fat loss, not muscle loss.

-They claim that HCG also elevates other hormones, boosts metabolism and leads to a growth-promoting (anabolic) state.
+They also claim that HCG elevates other hormones, boosts metabolism and leads to a growth-promoting, or anabolic, state.

 If you're on a low-calorie diet, there are much better ways to prevent muscle loss and metabolic slowdown than taking HCG.

-Bottom Line: Some people claim that the HCG diet helps prevent muscle loss and metabolic slowdown when severely restricting calories.
-However, there are currently no studies to support this.
+Summary Some people claim that the HCG diet helps prevent muscle loss and metabolic slowdown while severely restricting calories.
+However, no evidence supports these claims.